-If you decided the markets you want to enter on, then doing all of it in one go can pay off.
+If you decided on the markets you want to enter, then doing all of it in one go can pay off.

 Using one provider for all the localization languages will result in more consistent translations, as they use the same original sources, style guide, and reference information.
 In addition, if there is a bug in the translated versions of your game in one language, the team can cross-check and fix the errors that appear in all translated versions.